 What we do here with this recipe is go into more detail about how to make these bites easier.
 We provide you with a few little tidbits that can give you more confidence when making the macaroni balls.

 First, you want to make sure that you don’t undercook the macaroni.
-While you might usually go with a more al dente noodle, with this recipe you are better off with a softer noodle.
+While you might usually go with a more al dente noodle, you are better off with softer noodles with this recipe..
 The box says 8-10 minutes to cook the noodles, we went closer to 11 minutes.

 Another thing to consider is the top crust.
 When making a pan of macaroni, we might add breadcrumbs to top it, or at least brown the top.
 For these fried balls you actually don’t want a hard crust.
 That hard crust or any little hard pieces of macaroni will make it more difficult to form the balls.
 Before you start forming the mac balls remove any hard pieces.